dillellis/SciFiUI/README.md

 # SciFi UI Project

-Name:
+Name: Dillon Ellis

-Student Number:
+Student Number: C17322316

-Fork this repository and use it a starter project for your assignment

 # Description of the assignment
+This is my assigment for OOP.
+I decided for this assignment I would make an interface from a space ship, similar to ones you would see if a Sci Fi movie.
+I included a radar, a shield and two cannons to shoot bullets from.

 # Instructions